10 Tips – Running From Scratch

 - * Don’t wear fitness gear that’s pink from head-to-toe.
 You’ll resemble moving candy floss.

 - * Talk a friend into joining you on this journey.
-You’ll motivate each other into action.
+You’ll motivate each other.

 - * Be a mindful runner.
 Soak up the fresh air, the beautiful sights and savour the moment.
 Embrace the heart-lifting freedom of movement.

-Joy: Running helps to access that joyful state-of-mind.
-“It takes me to a place of flow where I’m attuned to the moment” – Rachel Grunwell
+Joy: Running helps to find the runner’s high – a science-proven state!
+“It takes me to a place of flow where I’m attuned to the moment”.

 Read Rachel’s yoga-for-runners tips next.
 Click HERE.